 It’s the hub for the main public transportation network in Guanacaste and has some small hotels.
 Most tourists stay in Liberia to be close to the airport or as a resting point between Guanacaste and Alajuela/San Jose.

 Like I mentioned earlier, Guanacaste’s favorable weather is one of the reasons why it’s a popular vacation spot for locals and foreigners in Costa Rica.
+Average temperatures throughout the year barely vary so you can expect sunny skies and hot temperatures for nearly all 365 days of the year.

 An upside to visiting during rainy season is that everything turns a lush green, which is more pleasing to the eye.